The Reason (Hoobastank song)

+Background and release

+Following Hoobastank's tour in support of their 2001 self-titled debut album, the band began writing songs again for a follow-up album.
+Upon playing the opening riff of "The Reason", guitarist Dan Estrin began to flesh out the song and sent a completed instrumental demo to lead singer Douglas Robb.
+Using pieces of old lyrics and stream-of-thought ideas written in his journal, Robb quickly constructed the song's lyrics.

+"The Reason" was first released as part of the band's second studio album The Reason on December 9, 2003.
+Robb noted how "Out of Control" was chosen as the album's first single due to its more heavy sound, despite their record label's insistence that "The Reason" be released.
+However, the band eventually decided to release the song as a single, and it was serviced to radio stations starting January 26, 2004.

 Chart performance

 On March 20, 2004, the song debuted on the US Billboard Hot 100 at number 62, becoming that week's "Hot Shot Debut".
 It reached its peak of number two after 13 more weeks on the listing, giving the band their highest-charting US single.
 Though it remained on the chart for 38 issues, it was their last Hot 100 hit.
-The single peaked atop the Billboard Adult Pop Songs, Modern Rock Tracks, and Mainstream Top 40 charts.
+The single peaked atop the Billboard Adult Top 40, Modern Rock Tracks, and Mainstream Top 40 charts.
 In Canada, it topped Radio & Records' CHR/Pop, Hot AC, and Rock charts.

 In Europe, "The Reason" reached number one on the Italian Singles Chart and the UK Rock & Metal Chart for two weeks each.
 On the UK Singles Chart, it debuted and peaked at number 12.
 Across the rest of Europe, the track entered the top 10 in Austria, the Czech Republic, Greece, the Netherlands, Norway, Sweden, Switzerland, and Wallonia.
 It was also successful in Oceania, reaching number seven in Australia and number five in New Zealand.